alextrs/oestandards/README.md

     RUN myCheck (OUTPUT cErrorMessage) NO-ERROR.
     IF ERROR-STATUS:ERROR THEN
         MESSAGE "Error: " + ERROR-STATUS:GET-MESSAGE(1).
-    ELSE IF cErrorMessage GT '' THEN
+    ELSE IF cErrorMessage > '' THEN
         MESSAGE "Error: " + cErrorMessage.

     PROCEDURE myCheck:
         DEFINE OUTPUT PARAMETER opcStatusMessage AS CHARACTER NO-UNDO.

-        IF NOT CAN-FIND (FIRST member) THEN
+        IF NOT CAN-FIND (FIRST bMember) THEN
           DO:
             ASSIGN opoStatusMessage = 'Can not find member, try again'.
             RETURN.